Get started with Python, the popular and highly readable object-oriented language.

 Python Essential Training with Bill Weinman

-Learn the essentials of Python scripting.
-Review the syntax of this simple yet powerful programming language, and learn how to write scripts, create modules, and integrate a database with Python 3 and the Python database API.
+Review the syntax of this simple programming language, and learn how to write scripts, create modules, and integrate a database with Python 3 and the Python database API.

 4h 45m • COURSE

-Python for Data Science Essential Training with Lillian Pierson, P.E.
+Python for Data Science Essential Training Part 1 with Lillian Pierson, P.E.

 Data Science Foundations: Python Scientific Stack with Miki Tebeka

-In this hands-on course, learn how to use the Python scientific stack to complete data science tasks.
-Find out how to work with Pandas for data crunching, matplotlib for data visualization, NumPy for numeric computation, and more.
+Learn how to use the Python scientific stack to complete data science tasks.
+Find out how to work with pandas for data crunching, NumPy for numeric computation, and more.

 3h 34m • COURSE

 Interested in using Python for data analysis?
-Learn how to use Python, Pandas, and NumPy together to analyze data sets big and small.
+Learn how to use Python, NumPy, and pandas together to analyze data sets large and small.

 Python for Data Science Tips, Tricks, & Techniques with Ben Sullins

-This course provides twelve techniques for how to work with data using Python.
-Learn how to explore data, ingest data, visualize data, and more.
+Learn 12 techniques for how to work with data using Python.
+Review how to explore data, ingest data, visualize data, and more.

 47m 46s • COURSE